NJIT-CS490-SP21/project1-cyp5/README.md

 1. Run command in terminal `python app.py`.
 2. See output using the preview tab on cloud9.
 3. Refresh/Reload the page to see random tracks and their artists.
+4. Click on the get lyrics box to get the lyrics of that displayed song.
+5. On the search tap underneath the Spoti-py logo, enter your personal favorite artist to get the information of a random song from that artist.

 ## Technical Problems
 What are at least 3 technical issues you encountered with your project?
 How did you fix them?